Well folks, I have good news and bad news.

 First, the bad news.
 Our homeschool year starts Monday.

 Honestly, I was hoping to squeeze one more week out of summer before hitting the books.
-However, we have a few trips planned this year and in order for me to meet the required number days of school and avoid going to jail, we have to start earlier than I originally planned.
+However, we have a few trips planned this year and in order for me to meet the required number of days of school and avoid going to jail, we have to start earlier than I originally planned.

 The good news?
 I’ve created the best zucchini muffins EVER.
 Pinky swear.